 My blog is called "The Philipendium", covering topics in the natural sciences, language, geography, and education.
 In each article I seek to provide original insights that you won't find anywhere else.
-A new article appears every Tuesday.
+More than 50 fascinating articles have appeared so far.
 Below are links to recent stories.

 In this episode of The Philipendium, I describe an imaginary vacation in a flying time machine.
 I visit seven different periods of geologic history, checking to see what plants and animals I can find in each.
 At many of the stops, I find a surprising mix of the familiar and the unfamiliar.